-Source: PHD Research Bureau, Survey on Ease of Doing work for women in Delhi NCR, January-February, 2018 leave on demand at work place, availability of travelling allowance, flexibility of work timings, very cooperative support received from family members, availability of health check up facility, performance and promotion received, satisfaction with salary and other allowance received, availability of Grievance Redressal cell at work place, availability of food allowance, satisfaction with work timings, no discrimination at work place, provision of maternity leave, availability of skill development and training facility, job security at work place, regularity in increments in salary/wages, no exploitation at work place and cooperation and support received from seniors, around 58% female respondents believe that ease of doing work environment is quiet favourable for them.
+Source: PHD Research Bureau, Survey on Ease of Doing work for women in Delhi NCR, January-February, 2018 leave on demand at work place, availability of travelling allowance, flexibility of work timings, very cooperative support received from seniors/supervisor, availability of health check up facility, performance and promotion received, satisfaction with salary and other allowance received , availability of Grievance Redressal cell at work place, availability of food allowance, satisfaction with work timings, no discrimination at work place , provision of maternity leave , availability of skill development and training facility, job security at work place , regularity in increments in salary/wages, no exploitation at work place and cooperation and support received from seniors.On the basis of cumulative scores, around 58% female respondents believe that ease of doing work environment is quiet favourable for them.

-17. Ease of doing work environment for women
+16. Ease of doing work environment for women